Nova Odesa

 Until 18 July 2020, Nova Odesa was the administrative center of Nova Odesa Raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four, Nova Odesa Raion was merged into Mykolaiv Raion.

+Demographics

+As of the 2001 Ukrainian census, the town had a population of 14,073 inhabitants.
+The ethnic and linguistic composition was as follows: